 Sailing: Buffalo’s location at the confluence of Lake Erie and the Niagara River make it a perfect spot for all types of watersports and sailing is among the biggest summertime pursuits in the Queen City of the Great Lakes.
 Weekly regattas and competitions with nearby yacht clubs keep the waters outside the Buffalo breakwall bustling with boats.
 The best way for a visitor to get out on the water is to charter a boat from Make Sail Time Buffalo.
 Two-hour picnic sails are available in the afternoon and evening all summer long.

 Biking: Buffalo has blossomed into a bike-friendly city in recent years.
 Miles of designated bike lanes and dedicated bike paths have been built throughout the region and Reddy Bike’s distinctive red bike rentals, which can be found all around town, make two-wheeling a viable option for visitors.
-For travelers who love to experience a new city by bike, hop on board the Queen City Bike Ferry (available after Memorial Day for $1) and head to the Outer Harbor.
+For travelers who love to experience a new city by bike, head to the Outer Harbor.
 Here you’ll find easy access to the historic Buffalo Lighthouse, Buffalo Harbor State Park, Tifft Nature Preserve and miles of paved bike paths.
 Pro tip: Sunsets at Wilkeson Pointe are a Buffalo classic and sure to generate lots of likes on your Instagram feed.